 2. Determine whether the licensee maintains emergency response procedures that address response to CAAS evacuation alarms, protection of workers and the public from the consequences of accidental criticality, and reentry and recovery procedures.

-3.
+3. Determine whether the licensee is identifying issues in the area of NCS, entering them into the corrective action program (CAP), and correcting the condition as required by license, procedure, and or NRC requirements.
+Licensees with an approved CAP will have their corrective action program inspected in accordance with IP 88161, “Corrective Action Program (CAP) Implementation at Fuel Cycle Facilities”.
+Corrective actions as a result of violations will be inspected in accordance with IP 92702, “Follow up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, Confirmatory Orders, And Alternative Dispute Resolution Confirmatory Orders”.

 b.
 Inspection Guidance.

 1. The inspectors should assess the CAAS design characteristics, coverage, and operability.
 Design characteristics and coverage should be evaluated upon installation of a new CAAS or upon significant changes to the existing CAAS (e.g., upgrades to new technology, expansion to cover new areas).
-Inspectors reexamine those features unless such changes have occurred since the last NCS inspection, although facility changes that rearrange process areas or introduce additional shielding can affect the basis for coverage.
+Inspectors need not reexamine those features unless such changes have occurred since the last NCS inspection, although facility changes that rearrange process areas or introduce additional shielding can affect the basis for coverage.
 Each of these areas is discussed in further detail below:

-The inspectors should determine whether the CAAS meet regulatory requirements and license commitments, including if so committed, ANSI/ANS-8.3.
+The inspectors should determine whether the CAAS design meets regulatory requirements and license commitments, including if so committed, to ANSI/ANS-8.3.
 These include (1) whether the CAAS is designed and implemented so as to minimize false alarms (by coincidence or majority logic and setting detection thresholds sufficiently above; (2) whether components are resistant to environmental conditions (heat, vibration, radiation, corrosive gases, etc.) and natural phenomena (lightning, thunder, flooding, earthquakes, etc.); (3) whether detector failure is self-announcing; and (4) whether there is adequate emergency power for detectors and electricity or air for horns to ensure the horns will continue to annunciate until manually reset.
 Specific design criteria may be specified in the license, license application, ISA Summary, ANSI/ANS-8.3, and/or internal procedures.

+(This inspection requirement is on an as-needed basis and should be completed only if significant changes are made to the CAAS)

 The inspectors should examine the licensee’s documentation demonstrating dual alarm coverage over all areas in which it is required, to determine if conservative assumptions about (1) the source strength and spectrum; (2) source location; and (3) the amount and location of intervening shielding have been made.
-Due to the large uncertainties inherent in such calculations, the calculated dose or dose rate normally exceeds the detection threshold by a substantial margin.
+And ultimately, whether alarm setpoints are appropriate for detecting the minimum accident of concern.
+Due to the large uncertainties inherent in such calculations, the calculated dose or dose rate at the detector from the minimum accident of concern normally exceeds the detection threshold by a substantial margin.

+(This inspection requirement is on an as-needed basis and should be completed only if significant changes are made to the CAAS)